Abhi984726/Abhi984726/README.md

 - 👋 Hi, I’m @Abhi984726
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning about Machine Learning
+- 🌱 I’m currently learning about Machine Learning and Blockchain Technology
-- 💞️ I’m looking to collaborate on ML related projects
+- 💞️ I’m looking to collaborate on ML and Blockchain related projects
 - 📫 How to reach me mail:raiabhinav2698@gmail.com

 <!---